civpronto/comms-black-mobile/training/module-02-device-security.md

   <h2>🚨 5.
 Theft &amp; Seizure Basics</h2>
   <ul>
     <li>Prefer a strong PIN over biometrics where device seizure is a concern.</li>
-    <li>Enable auto‑reboot or power‑down habits when idle in risky settings.</li>
+    <li>Enable auto-reboot or power-down habits when idle in risky settings.</li>
     <li>
       After any loss or suspicious incident, assume visible data may have been copied and rotate accounts appropriately.